BrushXue/OztekinGroup/README.md

 2. Installation Destination: Choose the SSD and select `I will configure partitioning`.
 Delete all existing partitions and select `Standard Partition`.
 Set up 200 MB for `/boot/efi`, **at least** 60 GB for `/`(use `ext4`) and the rest to `/home`(use `ext4`).
 No need to have `/swap`
 3. Disable Kdump(useless)
 4. Network : Enable ethernet if available.
-5. Setup root password and user/password.
+5. Setup root password and set username as `oztekinlab`.
 Do not select `make this user administrator`.

 ## Initialization
 First time boot: Log in to `root`.
 Click the gear and select `GNOME` instead of `GNOME Classic`.